Scout Association of Croatia

 Scout Association of Croatia (Savez izviđača Hrvatske, SiH) is the Croatian national Scouting organization.
 As part of Yugoslavia, Croatia was a founding member of the World Organization of the Scout Movement from 1922 to 1948.
-Independently, Croatia has been a member of the World Organization since 1993.
+Independently, Croatia has been a member of the World Organization since 1993, and joined the World Association of Girl Guides and Girl Scouts in 2023, making it a "Scout & Guide National Organization".
 The coeducational Savez Izviđača Hrvatske has 3,827 members as of 2011.

 Early history

 Prior to the origination of Scouting, Austria had the Scholar Excursion Society, established in Vinkovci in 1881.
 Similar to other organizations in then Austro-Hungary and which later appeared in other parts of Croatia, the Scholar Excursion Society provided experiences similar to Scouting to children as early military preparation.
 Scouting was first established in the region in Budapest in 1910.
 Scouting units spread from there, first into Istria (then under Italian control) in 1911.
 Scouting spreading from there into resort areas and other major cities.